Business Central SCM (Supply Chain Management)

 SCM is therefore gaining in importance and is for the product-oriented business today an integral part of its success.
 An efficient supply chain allows companies to quickly deliver products to the end user at a lower price, which increases competitiveness and customer satisfaction.
 With the many movements and commodities needed to form a supply chain, it is important that you use IT that is on the technological front and can handle the large amounts of data that make up a supply chain.

-In Dynamics 365 Business Central, the SMC functionality is designed to optimize inventory, reduce the shortage of goods and maximize profitability.
+In Dynamics 365 Business Central, the SCM functionality is designed to optimize inventory, reduce the shortage of goods and maximize profitability.

 Built-in inventory intelligence